ferraridamiano/units_converter/README.md

 numeralSystems.Convert(NUMERAL_SYSTEMS.decimal, '100'); //We give 100 decimal as input
 print('Binary: ${numeralSystems.binary.stringValue}'); //We get the binary value print('Hexadecimal: ${numeralSystems.hexadecimal.stringValue}'); //We get the hexadecimal value
 //Warning!
-Numeral systems conversion is the only conversion that need the input as a string, and not as a double/int for obvous reasons
+Numeral systems conversion is the only conversion that need the input as a string,
+//and not as a double/int for obvious reasons
 ```

 Output: